aibasel/stonesoup/README.md

 This repository contains scripts for creating Fast Downward Stone Soup portfolios.

-You can find the Stone Soup portfolios that participated in IPC 2011 and IPC 2018 in the Fast Downward repository (www.fast-downward.org) under driver/portfolios/.
+You can find the Stone Soup portfolios that participated in IPCs 2011, 2014 and 2018 in the Fast Downward repository (www.fast-downward.org) under driver/portfolios/.

 The following article introduces the Stone Soup algorithm